evidentlyai/evidently/docs/book/integrations/notebook-environments.md

 You can use Evidently Python library to generate visual HTML reports, JSON, and Python dictionary output directly in the notebook environment.
 You can also save the HTML reports externally and open them in the browser.

-Be default, Evidently is tested to work in **Jupyter notebook** and **Google Colab**.
+Be default, Evidently is tested to work in **Jupyter notebook** on MAC OS and Linux and **Google Colab**.

 Generating visual reports might work differently in other notebook environments.
-Evidently has alternative visualization options implemented, but the performance is not guaranteed.

-# Jupyter notebooks on MAC OS and Linux
+# Jupyter notebooks

 You can generate the visual reports in **Jupyter notebooks** on MAC OS and Linux.